S3 method for class 'data.frame'

 Multiclass

-column is provided, a one-vs-all
+If a multiclass truth column is provided, a one-vs-all

 approach will be taken to calculate multiple curves, one per level.

-In this case, there will be an additional column, .level
+In this case, there will be an additional column, .level,

 identifying the "one" column in the one-vs-all calculation.